kblok/kblok.github.io/_posts/2020-10-06-playwright-sharp-monthly-oct-2020.md

 # No v1 yet?

-We decided to leave PlaywrightSharp in v0, so we give **you** the chance to send us feedback and help us shape the API.
+We decided to leave PlaywrightSharp in v0, so we can give **you** the chance to send us feedback and help us shape the API.
 Until we decide to make it v1, the minor version will map to the Playwright version.
 In this case, v0.142.0 maps to v1.4.2 in Playwright.

 # Breaking Changes